-I would like to unpack the “follower of Jesus, husband, father of three, operations geek” statement at the top of my website, because it captures my life’s foundation, principles, priorities and roles.
+I would like to unpack the “follower of Jesus, husband, father of three, builder” statement at the top of my website, because it captures my life’s foundation, priorities and modus operandi.

 I used to describe myself as “believer in God”, however believing in God, together with the Christian name, means different things to different people in our times.
 It also carries a lot of historical people-inflicted burden that does not capture the true essence.

 As follower of Jesus, I believe in the Judeo-Christian God as the almighty creator of our universe and world.
 He reveals Himself to us through His Word, the Holy Bible, and through the entire creation.
 Despite mankind having chosen evil and fallen, God loves us deeply and has devised a master plan to redeem us so that we may spend eternity together.
 He therefore sent His only son, Jesus, to be born human, to live among us, to die on the cross bearing all humanity’s sins and eventually to rise from death and return back to God with the promise of returning to Earth one day.
 That day may come today or in a thousand years – nobody except God knows.

 This is my core belief system and, as a follower of Jesus, I decide to live my life within this framework and to be prepared both to die today or to live a meaningful life for a hundred more years.

 My purpose in life is to do as much good as I can, to as many people I can, beginning with my family, friends, community, country and world.

 My desire in life is to reflect God’s transformative and life-changing grace as accurately as I can, despite being only human.
 But I am a